 Summary:

-You should choose NPT standard pipe fitting for permanent, pressure-rated connections and Tri-Clamp fittings for sanitary, easy-to-clean systems.
-Hybrid adapters from Sunhy help you integrate both types for flexible, leak-proof operation.
+You should choose NPT standard pipe fitting for permanent, pressure-rated utility connections and Tri-Clamp fittings for hygienic, easy-to-clean systems.
+Hybrid adapters can work, but only when ratings and materials are verified.

 Installation and Maintenance Tips for NPT Pipe Fittings